payment-external-notification/HPM2SampleCode/HPM2SampleCodeJSP/README.md

 3. Modify the file HPM2SampleCodeJSP/WebContent/WEB-INF/data/prepopulate.properties to set the values for pre-populate fields.

-4. Modify the Hosted Page configurtions in Zuora application.
+4. Modify the Hosted Page configurations in Zuora application.

-   Hosted Domain - set to the domain which this sample application will run at.
+   Hosted Domain - set to the domain which this sample application will run on.
 For example: http://localhost:8080

-   Callback Path - set to HPM2SampleCodeJSP/Callback.jsp within which 'HPM2SampleCodeJSP' is the path of this sample application.
+   Callback Path - set to /HPM2SampleCodeJSP/Callback.jsp within which 'HPM2SampleCodeJSP' is the path of this sample application.

 5. Build this project.